Ventengo1/Forge_Project1/JOURNAL.md

 created_at: "2026-06-07"
 ---

-# June 7th: Create Project and Spend Time Reasearching Parts and Designing the overall system
+# June 7th: Create Project on Forge and Spend Time Reasearching Parts and the overall system

 Spent first 30 min reasearching parts needed and creating a simple list.
 Looks like I'm gonna need: